huynguyen03dev/CLIProxyAPI/.kilocode/rules/language-server-mcp.md

 The `language-server` MCP provides access to powerful language-specific features directly from the Go language server (`gopls`).
 This allows for deep code intelligence, making it easier to navigate and manipulate Go projects.

+**IMPORTANT**: All LSP tools must be called using the `use_mcp_tool` function with the proper parameters.
+Do not call LSP tools directly.

 ## Available Tools

 The following tools are available through the `language-server` MCP.
 Always use these tools when performing tasks on Go code to ensure accuracy and efficiency.